Joummm/Pong/README.md

   3. Player 2 uses the arrow keys (↑ and ↓) for the same controls.
   4. The goal is to score points by hitting the ball past the opponent’s paddle.
   5. Press the Restart Game button at any time to reset the game and scoreboard.

+You can test the game, click in this link: https://pong-joumm.netlify.app